Boris Johnson receives legal questionnaire from partygate police

 Recipients were to be informed they have seven days to respond.

+Downing Street would not say whether the letter was questioning the Prime Minister over one or more events.

-The move means Mr Johnson will have to provide a credible reason as to why he was at events during coronavirus restrictions or face a fine for breaking coronavirus laws.
+The move means Mr Johnson will have to provide a credible reason for his presence or face a fine for breaking coronavirus laws.

 Officers working on Operation Hillman are sending the questionnaires to more than 50 individuals across Downing Street and wider Government as they investigate 12 events.